bottlerocket-os/bottlerocket/.github/ISSUE_TEMPLATE/build.md

 ---
-title: Bug report - build process
+name: Bug report - build process
+about: Let us know about a problem with the build process
 ---

 <!--